Jonathan Walters: Stoke City

 Walters played in his first European match on 28 July against Hajduk Split where he scored the only goal in a 1–0 Stoke win.
 He signed a 12-month contract extension in August 2011.
 Walters went on to play in 31 matches during the first half of the 2011–12 season scoring seven goals.
 In March 2012, Walters won the Sir Stanley Matthews Potteries Footballers of the Year award for 2012.
 Speaking after picking up the award, Walters revealed that he would like to remain at Stoke for the rest of his career.
 By 21 April 2012, Walters had played in 50 matches during the 2011–12 campaign and scored nine goals of which five were penalties.
 This led to Walters being criticised by some Stoke supporters but he was backed by his manager.
-On his 100th appearance for Stoke, Walters scored twice against his old club Bolton Wanderers in a 2–2 draw, a result which relegated the "Trotters".
+On his 100th appearance for Stoke, Walters scored twice against his old club Bolton Wanderers in a 2–2 draw on the final day of the season, a result which relegated the "Trotters".

 Walters continued to be a virtual ever-present in the 2012–13 season as he went on to make a club-record 61 consecutive Premier League starts by 3 November 2012.
 He scored a well-worked set-piece in a 1–1 draw against West Ham United which earned praise from pundit Gary Neville.
 He scored twice against Liverpool on Boxing Day 2012 in a 3–1 victory.

 On 12 January 2013, whilst playing against Chelsea, Walters scored two own goals becoming only the fourth player to do so in the Premier League, he also missed a penalty in the match as Stoke lost 4–0.
 He made amends three days later, scoring twice in an FA Cup third round replay victory over Crystal Palace.
 Walters played in every match in the 2012–13 season and was the club's top-scorer with 11 goals.
 The final game of the season against Southampton was his 89th consecutive league start.